yannseznec/belaGemWorkshopPCB/README.md

 - add silkscreen labels for one analog molex (to show which pins are what)
 - add silkscreen labels for one digital molex (to show which pins are what)
 - add silkscreen labels for audio inputs and outputs (starting to see a theme here)
+- mounting holes could probably be M3 (instead of M4, i'm not sure why they are M4 that seems enormous)